oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ### Charge Tech

-**Friendship Power!:** Pink can spend Charges as if they were Buffers to prevent +Schism from *any* source, including other teammates.
+**Friendship Power!:** Pink can spend Charges as if they were Buffers to prevent Schism from *any* source, including other teammates.
 She must be present in the scene/event in order to use them.
 1. Charges:Buffers Cost is 2:1
 2. Cost is 1:1
 3. Cost is 1:2!
 This is most effective in larger Throwdowns